by Marc Nieper-Wißkirchen

 The following procedures implement the box type (which is disjoint

 from all other Scheme types) and are exported by

 Constructor.
 Returns a newly allocated box initialized to

 object is a box, and

 Accessor.
-Returns the current values of
+Returns the values currently in

 (set-box! box value …)